skillrepos/copilot-ext/labs.md

 ![changing port visibility](./images/ext52.png?raw=true "changing port visibility")
 <br><br>

 8. Also, while we're on the *PORTS* tab, let's copy the codespace local address again to use in the next lab (where'll we setup the corresponding GitHub app).
-In list of ports, right-click and select "Copy Local Address".
+In the row for port 8080, right-click and select "Copy Local Address".
 Save the resulting value also to use in the next step.

 ![Copying local address](./images/ext53.png?raw=true "copying local address")
 <br><br>